ndnam198/my_flutter_packages/any_state/README.md

 # Any State

-Simple UI state class declaration that supports localizations
+Simple state class declaration that supports localizations

 ## Features